ArashMehraban/fem-elasticity/README.md

   4) MATLAB should generate a plot that looks like jpg_L2proj.jpg

- Note: The u's in runL2projection.m are the solutions of L2 projection problem in 2d
+ Note: The u's in runL2projection.m are the solutions of L2 projection problem in 2D
        and 3D.
 So, if u is changed, then get_userf.m must be modified accordingly.

   How to change get_userf with a different u?

   i) Make sure the part of the code in get_userf.m corresponding to L2 projection problem
-     is uncommented.
+     is uncommented while everything else, EXCEPT where in the code says do not comment/remove, is commented.
 The coressponding part is in between

    %==== L2 Starts====%

    %==== L2 ends======%

-   ii) Simply look for variable g under 2D or 3D sections for L2 Projection in get_userf.m
+   ii) Look for variable g under 2D or 3D sections for L2 Projection in get_userf.m
        and place the new u for your 2D or 3D problem.